k2view-academy/K2View-Academy/academy/Training_Level_1/19_Broadway/12_broadway_as_a_population_exercise.md

 <ul>
 <pre><code>
+1. Which values are populated in the output arguments of the <strong>PopulationArgs</strong> Actor?
+2. Which SQL statement is executed on the DB Interface by the <strong>Query</strong> Actor?
-1. If you need to edit the selected data before loading it to the target DB, how can you do it?
+3. If you need to edit the data before loading it to the target DB, how can you do it?
 </code></pre>
 </ul>